Cleveland Clinic logo

 A note from Cleveland Clinic

-Nephrologists are medical doctors who specialize in the care of kidneys.
-Your nephrologist can examine you, order blood and urine tests, make a diagnosis and treat your condition with medication or a procedure.
-Your primary care physician may refer you to a nephrologist.
-They may work together or with other specialists to help treat you, if appropriate.
+Nephrologists are medical doctors who specialize in caring for kidneys.
+Your nephrologist can examine you, order blood and pee tests, make a diagnosis, and treat your condition with medication or a procedure.
+Your PCP may refer you to a nephrologist.
+They may work together or with other specialists to help treat you.

 Before your appointment, it’s a good idea to prepare notes and organize your health information.
 Be sure to ask any questions that come to mind.
-Your nephrologist wants to help you diagnose your condition, treat or manage it in the best way possible and support you.
+Your nephrologist is here to help and offer the best possible support.

 Medically Reviewed